kalishieda/kalishieda/README.md

 <h2 align="left">Hi 👋!
-My name is Arthur Gael and I'm a Back-end Dev, from Pernambuco, Brazil</h2>
+My name is Arthur Gael and I'm a Front-end Dev, from Pernambuco, Brazil</h2>

 ###